The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

-On the contrary, in dimensions $d=1,2$ it is known that $c_{\rm LT}\neq c_{\rm TF}$ and the system should not converge to a constant.
-We expect the system to be crystallised for all $1<p<2$.
-By Theorem~\ref{thm:p=2}, in dimension $d=1$ the period should probably increase when $p\to2^-$ whereas the density $\rho$ in each cell converges to $Q^2$ (the NLS ground state for $N=1$).
-In dimension $d=1$, the periodicity of minimisers is confirmed by a numerical simulation reported on in Figure~\ref{fig:crystal_1D}.
+On the contrary, in dimensions $d=1,2$ it is known that $c_{\rm LT}(d)< c_{\rm sc}(d)$~\cite{LieThi-76,Frank-20_ppt} and the two bounds in~\eqref{eq:upper_lower_bd_e} do not coincide.
+We expect \textbf{the limiting density to be a non-trivial periodic function for all $1<p<2$ in dimensions $d=1,2$}.
+By Theorem~\ref{thm:p=2}, in dimension $d=1$ we think that the period will depend on $p$ and increase when $p\to2^-$, whereas the density converges to $Q^2$ in each unit cell.
+In dimension $d=1$, the periodicity of minimisers is confirmed by a numerical simulation\footnote{The code is available upon request to the authors.} reported on in Figure~\ref{fig:crystal_1D}.
 Showing such a fact is an interesting open problem~\cite{BlaLew-15}.
-In dimension $d = 2$, we could not run the computations for a too large value of $N$ but the numerical results for $N\leq7$ presented in Figure~\ref{fig:2d} seem to already suggest that the particles crystallise on a triangular lattice, as is often the case in two dimensions~\cite{BlaLew-15}.
+In dimension $d = 2$, we could not run the computations for a too large value of $N$ but the numerical results for $N\leq7$ presented in Figure~\ref{fig:2d} seem to suggest that the particles crystallise on a triangular lattice, as is often the case in two dimensions~\cite{BlaLew-15}.

-\section{Proof of Theorems~\ref{thm:ground_states_orthonormal_small_p} and~\ref{thm:ground_states_orthonormal_all_p}}
+\section{Proof of Theorems~\ref{thm:ground_states_orthonormal_small_p}, \ref{thm:ground_states_orthonormal_all_p} and~\ref{thm:limit_N}}